Mom, I don’t know how to tell you this. I can’t believe we’re starting the quiz on a sad note.

-That’s the thing with homeopathy, you’re often having to extrapolate something you know from a previous case and applying it to another one BECAUSE our Repertory is incomplete, and in fact, being “complete” may be impossible, as we can never know all there is to know about a remedy!
-So, if you know that Spigelia’s keynote in facial neuralgia is “left side” and “better cold”, and you see a “sciatica” case that is left-side and better cold, you’re within your rights to apply what you know about Spigelia to the new case.
+That’s the thing with homeopathy, you’re often having to extrapolate something you know from a previous case and applying it to another one BECAUSE our Repertory is limited and incomplete, and in fact, being “complete” may be impossible, as we can never know all there is to know about a remedy!
+So, if you know that Spigelia’s keynote in facial neuralgia is “left side” and “better cold”, and you have a “sciatica” that is left-side and better cold, you’re within your rights to apply what you know about Spigelia to the sciatica.

 My question is, can one modality carry more weight than others?

 Yes, definitely!
 One modality might be a strange/rare/peculiar while another modality might be common and unremarkable or it may be inconclusive; like, for example, “worse sitting”; but the patient was OK to sit on the bed!
 So that modality is therefore confusing and inconclusive so you can’t use it.
 What he was, if I remember correctly, was “worse walking”–another reason it can’t be Rhus tox.
-So I did find this symptom: “Hips: pain, hips, gluteal region, walking”–there were only 2 remedies.
-One was Spigelia!
-So, that rubric was a real gift to me, really confirmed what I was thinking!
+So I did find this symptom: “Hips: pain, hips, gluteal region, walking”–there were only 2 remedies and one was, believe it or not, Spigelia!
+So, that rubric was a real gift to me, really confirmed my remedy choice!

 Does Spigelia also have the modalities I mentioned?

-Spigelia is a 1 under worse standing, not listed under worse stretching…however, that is also misleading because the patient wasn’t stretching his leg per se, the physical therapist was “pulling” his leg by the foot, which may simply mean he was taking pressure off of whatever nerve was being impinged, which makes sense, doesn’t it?
+Spigelia is a 1 under worse standing, not listed under worse stretching…however, that is also misleading because the patient wasn’t stretching his leg, per se; the physical therapist was “pulling” his leg by the foot, which may simply mean he was taking pressure off of whatever nerve was being impinged, which makes sense, doesn’t it?
 And you know, if a symptom “makes sense”, it’s not a “symptom”, and we can’t use it.
 So, we had 2 useful modalities in this case, “worse walking” and “better cold applications”.
 And by the way, I just checked the Repertory (Murphy’s), and Spigelia is a 3 under “Generals: walking agg”!
 Wow.
-I didn’t expect to see that!
+How do you like that?!

 Is anyone else here today?
 Oh look, up in the sky!
 It’s a bird, it’s a plane…. oh wait, it’s Sarah.